 ^MDK Hemodialysis Studies 25-75 k/patient

-NOTE: These globals must all be journalled.
+NOTE: These globals must all be journaled.

 Hospital Location File Requirement (Implementing Workload Reporting)

 Be sure that the hospital location entry (Hospital Location #44 file) for each CP procedure contains the correct Institution field entry.
 The Hospital Location is used for workload reporting.
 (The Institution field tells VistA Imaging where to store the images on the server.
 If there is no Institution field, CP defaults to the institution of the user who logged on to CP Gateway.)